 Note: These steps disable location services for WiFi networking, your WiFi functionality will not be affected.

-2. On the next screen, scroll down to the bottom of the screen and tap on Reset.
+1. Go to Settings > General > on the next screen, scroll down to bottom and tap on Reset.

-3. On the Reset Screen, tap on Reset Network Settings.
+3. On the confirmation pop-up, tap on Reset Network Settings again confirm.

 After this, connect your iPhone to WiFi Network again and see if the problem of iPhone not connecting to WiFi is gone.

-Network connectivity problems on iPhone can also be caused due to the DNS server of your Internet Service Provider being too busy or going through problems.
+WiFi Network connectivity problems can also be caused by DNS server of your Internet Service Provider being busy or going through problems.

 In which case, switching to DNS servers of Google or OPEN DNS can help.